ga4gh-discovery/data-connect/README.md

   - [Testing](#testing)
   - [Reporting Security Issues](#reporting-security-issues)

 ## Summary

-GA4GH Search is an API specification for a simple, uniform mechanism to publish, discover, query and retrieve biomedical data.
-It allows data providers to semantically describe their data sources, and consumers to use those descriptions to devise scientifically useful queries.
-The API is composed of two principal components: a **Table Discovery API** that exposes table listings and descriptions of available data tables, and a **Query API** that supports SQL queries over those data.
+The Search API is composed of two principal components: a **Table Discovery API** that exposes table listings and descriptions of available data tables, and a **Query API** that supports SQL queries over those data.
 It is intentionally general-purpose and minimal.
 It does not prescribe a particular backend implementation or a data model, and supports federation by design.
 A focus on tables means users work with a paradigm familiar to them and on which the analysis tools they use are commonly based.
+A commonly used example of this paradigm is the dataframe in tools such as R and Python data analysis.
 The tabular approach still allows for nested data structures within it.

 ## Purpose and Motivation

-The ever advancing biomedical techniques, such as next-generation genome sequencing, imaging, and others are creating vast amounts of data.
-Everyday researchers and clinicians accumulate and analyze the world's exponentially growing volumes of genomic and clinical data.
-With this large data comes the challenge for exploring and finding the data, while interpreting various available formats.
+Ever advancing biomedical techniques, such as next-generation genome sequencing, multiplex imaging, single cell techniques and others are creating data with novel and unique structure.
+While standardization within scientific and clinical disciplines is ongoing, the diversity of those disciplines and specializtions will remain with us.
+As researchers and clinicians accumulate, analyze and attempt to interpret what these data can tell them comes the challenge of exploring and understanding this diversity.

 In this specification, we offer a simple, uniform mechanism to publish, discover, query, and analyze any format of biomedical data.
 There are thousands of ways data can be stored or moved over the network.
 Any “rectangular” data that fits into rows & columns can be represented via GA4GH Search.
-This is useful for all kinds of data as we now have a common way to use the information regardless of the way it was collected.
+This is useful for all kinds of data as we now have a common way to use the information regardless of the domain where it originated.

 ## Background
 The GA4GH has previously developed two standards for discovery. **Beacon** is a standard for  discovery of genomic variants, while **Matchmaker** is a standard for discovery of subjects with certain genomic and phenotypic features.
 Implementations of these standards have been linked into federated networks ([Beacon Network](http//beacon-network.org) and [Matchmaker Exchange](http://matchmakerexchange.org), respectively).